zhabinskiy/unknown-dev-conference/README.md

 # Unknown Dev Conference

 Study project based on [React Native (0.48.4)](https://github.com/facebook/react-native/tree/v0.48.4).
-I've started this project to learn React Native (obviously), but also I wanted to know about the process of development a full application.
+I've started this project to learn React Native and understand the development process of full application.

 ### Start a project